kevinduh/sockeye-recipes/README.md

 > tar -xzvf sample-de-en.tgz
 ```

-(2) Specify the hyperparams.txt file.
+(2) Edit the hyperparams.txt file.
 We can use the example in examples/hyperparams.sample-de-en.txt.
 First, copy it to your current working directory:

 ```bash
 > cd ~/sockeye_trial
 > cp path/to/sockeye-recipes/examples/hyperparams.sample-de-en.txt .
 ```

+Then, please open up an editor and edit the "rootdir" setting in hyperparams.sample-de-en.txt
+to point to your sockeye-recipes installation path, e.g. ~/src/sockeye-recipes
+Note that this hyperparms file specifies all of your file/script locations and model training configurations, and is the recipe for every experiment.
-The important settings are workdir, datadir, modeldir, and the locations of the train and validation files.
-This example can be used as is, but if your paths have changed, make sure to modify workdir, datadir, modeldir accordingly.
+The other settings in the example can be used as is, but if your paths have changed, make sure to modify workdir, datadir, modeldir accordingly.
 See the file for detailed explanation.

 (3) Preprocess data with BPE segmentation.